Julien-Sklarik/SOFR-Caps-Calibration-and-REMIC-Tranche-Pricing/README.md

 SOFR Caps Calibration and REMIC Tranche Pricing in Python

 Project summary
 I built a compact fixed income library that calibrates a one factor Hull White short rate model to SOFR cap prices for a single trade date and then prices a REMIC floater and a support tranche with option adjusted spread.
-The code is self contained, readable, and designed for review in a hiring process.

-Who this is for
-1  Reviewers who want to see practical model implementation with clean interfaces 2  Portfolio and risk teams that care about calibration discipline and reproducibility 3  Engineers who like small libraries with scripts and a narrative notebook

 What I built
 1  A reusable package under src that holds the curve tools, Hull White pricing, and a REMIC engine